 Your mother is going to make breakfast.
 She asks you if you want some.
-You want to eat something light, but you don't want to eat heavy things like bacon or pancakes.
-So you want to know what she's going to cook.
-You ask:
+You want to eat something light.
+Something like bacon or pancakes would be too heavy.
+So you ask this to find out what she's going to cook.

 It depends.
 What are you making?